konradha/konradha.github.io/content/posts/necessary-compilation.md

 #### My changes
 In my [PR](https://github.com/pytorch/pytorch/pull/161213), I've sort of abused the existing infrastructure for collectives to allow for pointwise communications to be traced using Dynamo.
-Notably, we construct temporary nodes in the graph for `P2POps` which are often used together with `batch_isend_irecv` to issue coalesced pointwise comms.
+We construct temporary nodes in the graph for `P2POps` which are often used together with `batch_isend_irecv` to issue coalesced pointwise comms.
 The entire idea of this batching is to allow reducing overhead when creating new communicators (highly recommend looking inside `torch/csrc/distributed/c10d` and